yamin-401533/Bus_Management_System/README.md

-This project overview provides a high-level summary of the key aspects of the Bus Management System project.
+🔗This project overview provides a high-level summary of the key aspects of the Bus Management System project.
 It outlines the main features, technical details, and project timeline to give you a comprehensive understanding of the scope and objectives of this Qt C++ application.